fuzzygroup/blog/_drafts/a-father-s-guide-to-surviving-disney-world.md

 layout: post
 title: A Father's Guide to Surviving Disney World
 ---
 I'm writing this from Orlando, Florida where we're on our fourth trip to [DisneyWorld](http://www.disneyworld.com/).
-Now I realize that t the true *Disney faithful*, four trips ins't a lot, it feels like enough for me to write this with some degree of authority.
-My wife is one of the true Disney faithful and all of this really comes from her one way or another.So here you go - how to survive DisneyWorld.
+Now I realize that to the true *Disney faithful*, four trips ins't a lot, it feels like enough for me to write this with some degree of authority.
+My wife is one of the true Disney faithful and all of this really comes from her one way or another.So here you go -- **how to survive DisneyWorld**.

 # Abandon All Cost Concerns